 Performance Trials are a form of field trial that has been modified to find not only the best hounds, but the best packs of hounds.
 Hounds are numbered and scored with the winners given bragging rights.

-Great fun for all!
-Photo by Elizabeth Sher.
+Cubbing, now called Autumn Hunting: Cubbing was dropped as a name for early hunting in modern times.
+This is because the practice as it originated is no longer valid.
+Using the word Cubbing is now wrong.
+Hunts should not use it in any capacity.
 In the past, autumn hunting was by invitation by the Master(s) only.
 Today it's a normal part of the season for most packs, and a schedule is provided for members.
-Most hunts have what's called a pre-autumn or pre-cubbing hunting period, where only staff goes out.
+Most hunts have what's called a pre-autumn not pre-cubbing hunting period, where only staff goes out.
 This is usually in late summer and is very informal.
 It's to give the staff, hounds and horses an opportunity to get fit and to train without any care for the problems that could be associated with a field of riders following them.
+It also is beneficial to conditioning of hounds, horses and the quarry as the season progresses.